 What if the honey settles at the bottom?

-I've made this a few times over the years and haven't had this issue when making my balm.
-I noticed a tiny bit of settling, which is natural, but nothing to write home about.
-If you see a lot of separation (like all of the honey ends up at the bottom of your container), it could be caused by the brand of honey or the temperature of the oils when you added the honey.
+If you see a lot of separation (like all of the honey ends up at the bottom of your container), it could be caused by the brand of honey or the temperature of the oils when you add the honey.

 Let the melted oils cool as much as possible (think: barely lukewarm but still soft) before adding the honey.
 If you still see separation, you can always use an electric hand mixer to blend the oils with the honey, once the balm has completely cooled, then spoon it into your containers.